bajjer/giftstr/README.md

 - Alice: A merchant that wishes to sell gift cards for her store
 - Bob: Direct buyer of a gift card to Alice's store
 - Charlie: Indirect buyer of a gift card to Alice's store
+- David: Recipient of a gift card purchased by Charlie

 ## Requirements
 ### Alice, the merchant